What Is A Raspberry Pi? (Hardware, Software, Goal & Usage)

 The installation part might seem complicated, as it isn’t something you normally do every day on your usual computer (or even never did), but after that, it’s like any computer.
 Ubuntu, for example, is a great system, very popular on PC, with many companies and administrations using it as their main operating system.

 It’s possible to install Windows on a Raspberry Pi, but it’s not really good.
 It’s still a bit too heavy for this device, so I don’t recommend using it.
-You can install it as an experiment if you have a powerful Raspberry Pi model (and a good USB drive, like an SSD), but you won’t like it for daily usage.
+You can install it as an experiment if you have a powerful Raspberry Pi model (and fast storage, like an SSD), but you won’t like it for daily usage.

 Learn more: